mjellma/JDBCLY/README.md

     - Where (filter on column values only)
     - Limit
     - Offset
-    - The following functions: COUNT, MIN, MAX, SUM
+    - The following functions: COUNT, MIN, MAX, SUM, AVG

 ## Documentation
 - General